YourWaifuIsShip/Azur-Lane-Guides/AL Untier Guide.md

 > IJN Hatsuharu did not join the Tier Guide, on account of her also being Kagerou but worse.
 - Similar but weaker statline;
-- Same skills, but misses Kagerou's Interference.
+- Same skills, but lacks Kagerou's Interference and the torpedo buff only affects DDs.

 [09/12/2019]
 > Natsuiro Matsuri did not join the Tier Guide, on account of her middling statline and poor skillset.